 · Contamination prevention

-now recognizes IICRC certifications for mold remediation licensing.
+Additionally, Louisiana now recognizes IICRC certifications for mold remediation licensing.
 Training provided by IICRC sponsored classes will now help practitioners in the state secure the licensing needed to be a mold remediation contractor.
-Louisiana

 “We have been able to advance our mission by engaging these various audiences,” explained Government Affairs Committee Chair Dr. Randy Rapp.
 “The results of our efforts show that we have been able to help government entities make better, more informed decisions to the benefit of the industry and the public.”